CalianaFortin/CalianaFortin.github.io/projects/project-1.md

 This was a solo project, so I was the main programmer.
 I implemented each of the functions using pointers.
 Personally, from this project I learned how to used pointers to access data from a different function.
 I learned how to problem solve and create code without multiple return statements in one function and without breaks.
 I learned how to sketch out my ideas of the movement of memory in a program.

-I plan to revist this project to add more features.
-I plan to add a more interactive menu with more advanced features.
+I plan to revist this project to add more features such as a more interactive menu with more advanced features.

 You can learn more at the [ICS 212 Project 1](https://github.com/CalianaFortin/ICS-212-Project1).